Scientists have proved one of Charles Darwin’s theories of evolution for the first time – nearly 140 years after his death.

 A species is a group of animals that can interbreed freely amongst themselves.
 Some species contain subspecies – populations within a species that differ from each other by having different physical traits and their own breeding ranges.
 Northern giraffes have three subspecies that usually live in different locations to each other and red foxes have the most subspecies – 45 known varieties – spread all over the world.
 Humans have no subspecies.

 Van Holstein said: “We are standing on the shoulders of giants.
 In Chapter 3 of On the Origin of Species Darwin said animal lineages with more species should also contain more ‘varieties’.
-Subspecies is the modern definition.
-My research investigating the relationship between species and the variety of subspecies proves that sub-species play a critical role in long-term evolutionary dynamics and in future evolution of species.
+Subspecies is a modern definition.
+My research investigating the relationship between species and the variety of subspecies proves that sub-species play a critical role in long-term evolutionary dynamics and in the future evolution of species.
 And they always have, which is what Darwin suspected when he was defining what a species actually was.”

 The anthropologist confirmed Darwin’s hypothesis by looking at data gathered by naturalists over hundreds of years ¬- long before Darwin famously visited the Galapagos Islands on-board HMS Beagle.
 On the Origin of Species by Means of Natural Selecti